doc-ai/tensorio-ios/README.md

 <a name="pixel-buffer"></a>
 #### Pixel Buffers

-A pixel buffer is a pixel by pixel representation of image data laid out in a contiugous block of memory.
+A pixel buffer is a pixel by pixel representation of image data laid out in a contiguous block of memory.
 On iOS some APIs provide raw pixel buffers by default, such as some of the AVFoundation APIs, while in other cases we must construct pixel buffers ourselves.

 A pixel buffer always has a size, which includes the width and height, as well as a format, such as ARGB or BGRA, which lets the buffer know how many *channels* of data there are for each pixel and in what order those bytes appear.
-In the case of ARGB and BGRA, there are four channels of data arranged in alpha-red-green-blue or blue-green-red-alpha, respectively.
+In the case of ARGB and BGRA, there are four channels of data arranged in alpha-red-green-blue or blue-green-red-alpha order respectively.

 The ARGB and BGRA pixel buffers on iOS represent each pixel using four bytes of memory, with a single byte allocated to each channel.
 Each color in the pixel is represented by a range of values from 0 to 255, and the alpha channel also, allowing a pixel to represent over 16 million colors with 256 alpha values.

 <a name="pixel-format"></a>
 #### The Format Field

 Tensors operate on pixel buffers with specific byte orderings.
 Imagine the memory for a pixel buffer in ARGB format.
-The top left pixel at [0,0] will appear first, then the pixel to its right at [1,0], and to its right at [2,0] and so on, with the bytes appearing in the order alpha-red-green-blue:
+The top left pixel at (0,0) will appear first, then the pixel to its right at (1,0), and to its right at (2,0) and so on, for each column and each row in the image, with the bytes appearing in alpha-red-green-blue order:

 ```
 [ARGB][ARGB][ARGB][ARGB][ARGB]...